 Its impressive scan quality, coupled with features like scanning multiple 35mm slides or film negatives, and the Digital ICE hardware-based solution for film scanning combine to make the V550 the most recommended image scanner for old photo scanning.

-- Scans variety of images
+- Scans a variety of images

 - Perfect for old photo restoration